dhaval201279/dhaval-shah.com/content/post/2026-05-18-part-4-data-transfer-cloud.md

 -----------------------------------------------------------------------------------------------------------------------------------------

 # Background
 In the [previous article](https://www.dhaval-shah.com/cross-cloud-data-highway-high-resiliency/), we explored resiliency and fault tolerance as critical enablers of high‑volume inter‑cloud data transfer.
-Yet, even the most resilient system cannot succeed without deep visibility into its live operations.
+Yet even the most resilient system cannot succeed without deep visibility into its live operations.
 This final part of the series focuses on observability

-# Observability - A First Class Requirement
+# Observability - A First-Class Requirement
-RICS builds observability into the architecture with two pillars:
+RICS builds observability into architecture with two pillars:
 1. Metrics
 2. Structured logs